Reno v. American Civil Liberties Union (1997)

 - Establishing that government cannot broadly regulate online content based on indecency standards

-- Protecting platforms and users from government censorship of adult content
+- Protecting platforms and users from government criminal enforcement actions targeting adult content

-- Creating precedent that the internet is a unique medium deserving special First Amendment consideration
+- Creating precedent that the internet is a unique medium subject to the highest level of First Amendment protection

 - Setting the foundation for subsequent internet free speech cases